goby-garden/goby-database/notes.md

     - [ ] set up `action_update_relations` to use new class retrieval function to perform condition validation and make sure all relations in a junction at least abide by the `max` set for that function (or else remove them)
     - [ ] create a way of deleting relation properties and handling any fallout from that; do the same for deleting classes
     - [ ] test modifying existing relations in various ways, listed in the test suite below
+    - [ ] possibly modify retrieve class so it joins on the classes its properties are related to and grabs their label